lumel-uk/docker-unifi-controller/README.md

 To resolve, go to your Unifi Settings, hit Controller, then enter your Controller Hostname / IP and select *Override inform host with controller hostname/IP*.

+Note that by using '--net=host' above, this _ought_ to be fixed, as the controller will bind directly to the host's interface.

 ## Author